‘Teen Mom 2’ Kailyn Lowry Reunites With Javi Marroquin, Shares New Photos On Instagram

 According to Kailyn Lowry, having another child is something she’s excited about and when it comes to her boys, they are just as thrilled.
 Kailyn Lowry also said that she hoped everyone could be happy for her as she prepares to welcome baby number three this summer.

-At the time she announced her pregnancy with fans on her blog, Kailyn Lowry admitted that she hadn’t gotten a chance to inform Marroquin of her baby news.
+At the time, she announced her pregnancy with fans on her blog, Kailyn Lowry admitted that she hadn’t gotten a chance to inform Marroquin of her baby news.
 As for her ex-boyfriend, Jo Rivera, who fathered her first child, Lowry explained that she and Rivera had a much friendlier relationship.

 “Jo has been aware of things for a while now.
 He was one of the first to know because we can have adult conversations about things while he respectfully gives his opinions,” she noted.

-Kailyn Lowry, Javi Marroquin and their families are expected to return to MTV for Teen Mom 2 Season 8 sometime later this year.
+Kailyn Lowry, Javi Marroquin, and their families are expected to return to MTV for Teen Mom 2 Season 8 sometime later this year.

 [Featured Image by MTV]